-In addition to standard quantitative research, CAMs also look for opportunities to delve deeper into new markets through qualitative approaches as simple as online portals to focus groups.
+In addition to standard quantitative research, CAMs also look for opportunities to delve deeper into new markets through qualitative approaches.
+This can be done through a simple online portal or focus groups.
 The goal is getting to the unmet needs of the target market and helping channel partners ensure their solutions address the root concern of the customer.

 CAMs bring a variety of skills and experience to the channel.
 They provide financial advocacy, industry knowledge, and customer and market focus to the table.
 They also are able to relay a partner’s values to customers while also highlighting their own company’s benefits.

-What qualities do channel partners seek in their CAMs?High-performing CAMs utilize their personal business insight and delve deep into specific target markets to build a complete understanding of a partner’s business.
+What qualities do channel partners seek in their CAMs?utilize their personal business insight and delve deep into specific target markets to build a complete understanding of a partner’s business.

 Successful and skilled channel account manager works closely with his/her sales counterparts to map out a needs-assessment for each reseller account.
-By asking the right questions to both the internal sales representatives and the channel partners sales and marketing staff, the CAM can then map out the assets and new tools needed to best engage and build relevant content and programs for the partner.
+By asking the right questions to both the internal and partner’s sales representatives, the CAM can then map out the assets and new tools needed to best engage and build relevant content and programs for the partner.